Silvenga/WifiBegone/README.md

 ## How does it work?

-When the program detects a wireless and wired active connection, it will attempt to disconnect from the wireless using the native WiFi interface found in Windows.
+When WifiBegone detects a wireless and wired (active) connection, it will attempt to disconnect from the wireless using the native WiFi interface found in Windows.

-To detect active interfaces this program:
+To detect active interfaces WifiBegone does the following:

 - Finds all wireless and wired "Up" interfaces installed.
-VPN and tunnels are not considered.
+VPN's and other known tunnels are ignored.
 - For each interface, bind a TCP client.
-- Attempt to connect to 8.8.8.8 (Google's public DNS server) on port 53.
+- Attempt to connect to either 8.8.8.8 or 2001:4860:4860::8888 (Google's public DNS server) on port 53 (default port for DNS).
 - If success, mark connection as active

-When a network change from wired to no network is detected, it will attempt to connect to the strongest WiFi connection that has a current wireless profile.
+When a network change from wired to no-network is detected, WifiBegone will attempt to connect to the strongest WiFi connection where a valid wireless profile exists.

 ## TODO